DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Lend or Remove Skill**

 - Description: You really know how to target an ability and either support it or get in it's way.
 - Mechanic: Major.
 For 1 or 2 PP, Designate a character that you would like to Boost or Reduce and choose a Skill (or action that would require a Skill such as Attack).
-This character draws at Upper or Lower Hand (2 or 3) checks that involve this Skill..
+This character draws at Upper or Lower Hand (2 or 3) checks that involve this Skill on their next turn.
 - XP: 2
 - PP: 1 or 2
 - Prereq_Role: Support